 Trails For America (1965)

-In his speech, Johnson called for the rapid expansion of the network of walking trails in the United States, through a cooperative program between the states and the federal government.
+Among the solutions Johnson called for was the rapid expansion of the network of walking trails in the United States, through a cooperative program between the states and the federal government.
 The goal of this ambitious plan would be, "more than hundred thousand miles of trails in our National Forests and Parks."

 In response to Johnson's message, Secretary of the Interior Morris Udall directed his agency to conduct a nationwide trail study, the result of which was the report Trails for America.
 The report included in its recommendations that a limited number of national scenic trails should be established and that: "As the initial unit of the system, the existing Appalachian Trail, which extends 2,000 miles from Mt.
 Katahdin, Maine, through 14 states to Springer Mountain, Georgia, should be authorized immediately as a national scenic trail."